0

 3. Are there positive impacts on local church culture from a biblical counseling emphasis that extends beyond any formal counseling activity?

-4. How can an emphasis on biblical counseling help mitigate the problems common to pioneer plants, mother church plants, and revitalization church plants?
+4. How can an emphasis on biblical counseling help mitigate the problems common to pioneer churches, mother church plants, and revitalization churches?

-Regardless of what is happening with a person, there is an answer found in the Word of God.
-If biblical counseling is ministering the Word to the human condition, then biblical counseling is a modern term for soul care, which includes evangelism and progressive sanctification.
+I believe that regardless of what is happening with a person, the Word of God has an answer.
+Biblical counseling is ministering the Word to the human condition.
+In that case, biblical counseling is a modern term for soul care, which includes evangelism and progressive sanctification.
+Thus, your thoughts on how this means of grace would impact a local church would be of great benefit to me. —M.A.B.C.
+Student

 Rick's Books on Amazon